Vctorqui/My-site/README.md

-# My-site
+# Website
-This is my second page using HTML and CSS.
+This is my second page using HTML and CSS with responsive design..
 I am still learning so you have some advise, I’m pleasen to hear it